Mesa Mental Health Services

 Lifeline Behavioral Health can help.
 We work every day to change statistics like these for the better by providing community and quality counseling to Arizonans in need.

-We want to bring behavioral healthcare and mesa mental health services to everyone, including individuals across Arizona who can’t make it to our counseling center in Mesa.
-That’s why we offer telehealth options, too.
+We want to bring behavioral healthcare and Mesa mental health services to everyone, including individuals across Arizona who cannot make it to our counseling center in Mesa.
+That is why we offer telehealth options, too.

 Client Successes